jadecobra/python_tdd_exercises/source/index.rst

 how can I use this?
 *********************************************************************************

-Start with :doc:`how to make a python test driven development environment </how_to/make_tdd_environment>` because it is needed by the other chapters,  then choose how you go through the chapters based on what you like, or you could go through the :ref:`how-tos` section step by step, the other chapters cover :ref:`errors`, :doc:`data_structures/data_structures`, :ref:`functions`, and :ref:`classes`
+Start with :ref:`how to make a python test driven development environment <how to make a python test driven development environment>` because it is needed by the other chapters,  then choose how you go through the chapters based on what you like, or you could go through the :ref:`how-tos` section step by step, the other chapters cover :ref:`errors`, :ref:`data structures`, :ref:`functions`, and :ref:`classes`

 Here are a few things I would do if I were in your shoes to make the process more fun